 PLAY ALL DAY: 10 Best Things to Do Outdoors in South Lake Tahoe

 In the 1870s and 1880s, workers quarried limestone here and smelted it in the wood-fired kilns, giving the park its name.
-Families should enjoy the short Limekiln Trail, with breathtaking scenery and an up-close view of the historic kilns.
+Families should enjoy the short Limekiln Trail, with breathtaking scenery of the Monterey area and an up-close view of the historic kilns.

 6. Stroll around Charming Carmel-by-the-Sea

 Fairytale-pretty Carmel (also called Carmel-by-the-Sea) is a one-square-mile village perfect for strolling.
 With more than 100 art galleries, this compact town is a visual treat.
 Kids should get a kick out of some of the town’s quirky laws prohibiting street addresses, chain restaurants, neon lights, and even wearing high heels without a permit.

 FIND A DEAL: 10 Best Hotel Booking Sites for Cheap Prices

 If you’re traveling with a pet, don’t miss visiting dog-friendly Carmel Beach.
 Spend the night in Carmel and you’ll enjoy a free morning meal as every lodging property in the town includes breakfast with a room booking.